MelGGit/filegenerator/README.md

 # File generator

-This is a demo for a simple CLI tool.
+This is a node tool, that creates boilerplate files for react components, stories und spec.
+Use `$ filegenerator`